In Bob We Trust

-In Bob We Trust is a feature documentary about Father Bob Maguire directed by Lynn-Maree Milburn and Produced by Ghost Pictures Pty Ltd.
+In Bob We Trust is a feature documentary about Father Bob Maguire directed by Lynn-Maree Milburn and produced by Ghost Pictures Pty Ltd.

 Story

 A documentary about Father Bob Maguire, a renegade Catholic Priest from Melbourne, Victoria.
-The documentary traces Maguire as he is forced to retire from his Parish of 38 years, St's Peter and Paul Parish in South Melbourne.
-The film begins in 2009 when the Archbishop of Melbourne, Archbishop Denis Hart 'invites' Fr.
+The documentary traces Maguire as he is forced to retire from his parish of 38 years, Sts Peter and Paul Parish in South Melbourne.
+The film begins in 2009 when the Archbishop of Melbourne, Archbishop Denis Hart, "invites" Fr.
 Bob to retire.

-Crowdfunding Campaign
+Crowdfunding campaign

 In Bob We Trust was initially funded via the crowdfunding website Pozible, raising more than $30,000.